 So how have the qualified teams performed at previous world cups?

-England’s women go into the 2018 World Cup as one of the favourites with many of their players still on a high after winning Olympic gold for Great Britain back at Rio 2016.
+England’s women go into the Vitality Hockey Women’s World Cup as one of the favourites with many of their players still on a high after winning Olympic gold for Great Britain back at Rio 2016.
 Despite not having won the World Cup before, England have been making steady progress in recent years.
 In addition to their Olympic success they won a bronze medal at the 2010 World Cup and were the European Champions in 2015.
 With world-class players including FIH Hockey Stars Goalkeeper of the Year 2016 Maddie Hinch, Captain Alex Danson and fellow Olympic gold medallists Laura Unsworth, Susannah Townsend and Giselle Ansley within their ranks, they have talent in abundance.
 Home support will be crucial for England with their passionate fans capable of inspiring them to a historic first World Cup title.
 On home turf such a triumph would certainly rank up there alongside their Rio success.